PERSOL HR DATA BANK in APAC

 Points to note

-It should be noted that the Labor Law stipulates that the entrepreneur is prohibited from terminating the employment of a worker/laborer because of the following reasons (Labor Law, Article 153, Paragraph 1):
+It should be noted that the Labor Law stipulates that the entrepreneur is prohibited from terminating the employment of a worker/laborer because of the following reasons (Manpower Law, Article 153, Paragraph 1):

 - a.
-The worker/laborer is absent from work because the person has taken ill as attested by a written statement from the physician who treats him/her provided that he/she is not absent from work for a period of longer than 12 consecutive months consecutively
+The worker/laborer is absent from work because the person has taken ill as attested by a written statement from the physician who treats the person provided that worker is not absent from work for a period of longer than 12 consecutive months

 - b.
-The worker/laborer is absent from work because the person is fulfilling his/her obligations to the State in accordance with what is prescribed in the valid statutory legislation
+The worker/laborer is absent from work because the person is fulfilling the obligations to the State in accordance with what is prescribed in the valid statutory legislation

 - c.
-The worker/laborer is absent from work because the person is practicing what is required by his/her religion
+The worker/laborer is absent from work because the person is practicing what is required by the religion

 - d.
 The worker/laborer is absent from work because the person is getting married